xeniatay/wkrpt400-wanderable-documentation/README.md

     });
 ```

-*Voila!
-The JS file will automatically be included on the site by a manifest.*
+This JS file will automatically be included on the site by the component's manifest.

-**Note**: Wanderable has started migrating to CoffeeScript but 90% of the scripts in the repo are still written in Javascript.
+Note that Wanderable has started using CoffeeScript for JS, but 90% of the existing script files are older and thus written in Javascript.

 **Writing inline Javascript in a view**